CommunistMountain/BalanceModFork/README_CM.md

         <li>Rock Assault (Elite): Crew range from 4 to 5.</li>
         <li>Auto-ships: Removed doors.</li>
         <li>Auto-Scout and Auto-Surveyor: Shields are now guaranteed.</li>
-        <li>Auto-ships, and Flagship when automated: Now have a weaker version of Slug Repair Gel, which fixes breaches at about 1/4 the rate of a Human.</li>
+        <li>Auto-ships, and Flagship when automated: Now have a weaker version of Slug Repair Gel, which fixes breaches at 1/3 the rate of the original Slug Gel.</li>
         <li>Flagship: Oxygen is instantly drained and disabled when it becomes automated.</li>
         <li>Flagship (Non-AE Easy version): Shield layers from 3 to 4, reactor from 40/42/29 to 42/44/31 for each Phase.</li>
         <li>Flagship (Phase 3): Engines level from 6 to 8.</li>